Pediatrician explains why she's "not surprised" the coronavirus is being linked to a rare disease in children

 Doctors in the U.K. are warning that the coronavirus could be linked to Kawasaki disease, a rare but serious illness in children.
 Dr. Dyan Hes, a pediatrician in New York City, told CBS News she was "not surprised" to hear about the possible link.

-Normally, "it's not fatal, it's very treatable," Dr. Hes told CBSN actors Vladimir Duthiers and Anne-Marie Green.
+Normally, "it's not fatal, it's very treatable," Dr. Hes told CBSN anchors Vladimir Duthiers and Anne-Marie Green.
 "You can get it [Kawasaki disease] after flu.
 You can get it after multiple viral infections."

 British doctors rang alarm bells over Kawasaki disease after a number of children diagnosed with COVID-19 died despite having no underlying health issues, according to U.K. Health Secretary Matt Hancock.